Zotero allows you to create simple bibliographies or works cited pages, footnotes and endnotes, or in-text citations in a number of citation styles.

 At the end of your paper, click the third button (Add/Edit Bibliography").
 Your bibliography will appear, and new citations will be added automatically.

-Zotero supports annotated bibliographies in 2 styles:
+Zotero supports annotated bibliographies or abstracts in 3 styles

 To use these styles, you must first download them from the Zotero Style Repository.
 Click the links to install.